nginxinc/nginx-amplify-doc/amplify-guide.md

 You can also add the topmost graph opened earlier for a 'quick look' view to the **Graph feed**.

-If you need to extend **Graph feed** to a bigger form, you can click on the 'expand' icon to the left of the 'Graph feed' label.
+If you need to zoom into graphs, you can click on the 'expand' icon to the left of the 'Graph feed' label.

 Up above the **Graph feed** you'll find controls to switch the time intervals that are applied to all graphs on the **Graphs** page.
 You can switch between `1H` `4H` `1D` `2D` and `1W` intervals depending on the time period you'd like to analyze.